 Pharmacotherapeutic group: Antibacterials for systemic use, first-generation cephalosporins, ATC code: J01DB01.

-In-vitro tests demonstrate that the Cephalosporins are bactericidal because of their inhibition of cell-wall synthesis.
+In vitro tests demonstrate that cephalosporins are bactericidal because of their inhibition of cell-wall synthesis.

 Cefalexin is active against the following organisms in vitro:

 Most strains of enterococci (Streptococcus faecalis) and a few strains of staphylococci are resistant to cefalexin.
 It is not active against most strains of Enterobacter species, Morganella morganii and Pr. vulgaris.
-It has no activity against Pseudomonas or Herellea species or Acinetobacter calcoaceticus.
-Penicillin-resistant Steptococcus pneumonia is usually cross-resistant to beta-lactam antibiotics.
+It has no activity against Pseudomonas or Herellea species or Acinetobacter calcoaeticus.
+Penicillin-resistant Streptococcus pneumoniae is usually cross-resistant to beta-lactam antibiotics.
 When tested by in-vitro methods, staphylococci exhibit cross-resistance between cefalexin and methicillin-type antibiotics.